productscanner/angularProject/README.md

 # angularContactProject
-Basic contact project for learning basics of angularJS Learning how to do it
+Basic contact project for learning basics of angularJS Learning how to do angula projects